nathanredblur/proxy-magic/src/README.md

 # Proxy Magic - Refactored Architecture

-This directory contains the refactored and modular version of Proxy Magic, breaking down the monolithic `start-proxy.js` file into smaller, more maintainable modules.
+This directory contains the modular version of Proxy Magic, with `index.js` as the main entry point and other modules organized by functionality.

 ## 🏗️ Architecture Overview